-Benefit adjustment: Benefits are adjusted annually according to changes in the consumer price index for the previous calendar year.
+Benefit adjustment: Benefits are adjusted annually on April 1, according to changes in the consumer price index for the previous calendar year.

-Maternity benefit (sickness benefit): The benefit is normally paid to a single pregnant woman at the sickness benefit rate (see above) after the 26th week of pregnancy.
+Maternity benefit: The benefit is normally paid to a single pregnant woman at the sickness benefit rate (see above) after the 26th week of pregnancy.
 Payment can continue for up to 13 weeks after childbirth.